microsoft/live-share/docs/use/vs.md

 ---
-title: "Collaborate using Visual Studio - Visual Studio Live Share | Microsoft Docs"
+title: "Collaborate using Visual Studio  | Microsoft Docs"
 description: "A set of collaboration how-tos for Visual Studio and Live Share." ms.custom: ms.date: 04/25/2018